 Traits of a Healthy Relationship

-1. Balancing needs of the relationship with the needs for self-care
+1. Balancing Needs of the Relationship with Self-care

-In any relationship, there is a give and take.
-If there isn't a healthy balance, the relationship starts to suffer.
+In a healthy relationship, there's a balance of give and take.
+If there isn't the relationship starts to suffer.

 Communication is the number one problem in relationships.